Nadi-System/nadi-system/paper.md

 # Statement of need
-Hydrological analysis sometimes consists of data that is related to points in the river, and frequently with higher correlation or other relationship between upstream/downstream points.
-As many analysis starts with building and using that relationship for finding inconsistencies in the data, filling missing data, visualization of metadata, etc. there is a need for intelligent computational assistance to reduce the workload and improve the efficiency and reproducibility of research in this field [@rosenbergNextFrontierMaking2020].
+Hydrological analysis sometimes consists of data that is related to points in the river, and frequently with relationships between upstream/downstream points (e.g., higher correlation, mass balance).
+Some analyses that benefit from use of such relationships
+are: finding inconsistencies in the data, filling missing data, and visualization of metadata.
+There is a need for intelligent computational assistance on network based system to reduce the workload that further improves the efficiency and reproducibility of research in this field [@rosenbergNextFrontierMaking2020].
 Specific hydrology-focused softwares [@rossmanOpenSourcingEPANET2010;
 @gironasNewApplicationsManual2010] lack general applicability, while general purpose programming languages might not have the succinct and intuitive syntax.
 This highlights the need for a balanced approach